 As the Company has limited financial resources, its ability to continue acquisition, exploration and development activities may be reliant on its continued attractiveness to equity and/or debt investors.
 The Company has incurred operating losses as it continues to expend funds to explore and develop the Star Project and any other properties it may acquire.
 Even if its financial resources are sufficient to fund its exploration and development programs, which will allow the Company to arrive at conclusions regarding commercial viability of the resources and reserves in the Property, there is no guarantee that the Company will be able to develop them in a profitable manner.
 The Company's ability to arrange financing in the future will depend in part upon prevailing capital market conditions, as well as the Company's business success.
-There can be no assurance that the Company, and failure to raise such capital could result in the Company forfeiting its interest in the Property, missing certain acquisition opportunities or going out of business.
+There can be no assurance that the Company will be successful in its efforts to arrange additional financing on terms satisfactory to the Company, and failure to raise such capital could result in the Company forfeiting its interest in the Property, missing certain acquisition opportunities or going out of business.